Community Navigators

 What are Community Navigators?

 The Community Navigator program is a partnership between Employment and Social Services (ESS) and the Chatham Kent Public Libraries (CKPL).
 The Community Navigators assist residents of Chatham-Kent with navigating systems (Housing, Education, Employment, and Income), working with technology, and connecting with supportive community services.
-Working together, CKPL and ESS are able to bring these services to all residents of Chatham Kent through the 11 branches of the library.
+Working together, CKPL and ESS can bring these services to all residents of Chatham Kent through the 11 branches of the library.

 Who does a Community Navigator help?